LostSunset/lammps/doc/src/fix_surface_global.rst

 * via an STL file(s), read by this command

 If triangles or lines were previously read in by the :doc:`molecule
-<molecule>` command, the *source* keyword is *mol* and its
+<molecule>` command, the *source* argument of the *input* keyword is
-*template-ID* argument is the molecule template ID used with the :doc:`molecule <molecule>` command.
-Note that a doc:`molecule
-<molecule>` command can read and assign serveral molecule files to the
+*mol* and its *template-ID* argument is the molecule template ID used with the :doc:`molecule <molecule>` command.
+Note that a doc:`molecule <molecule>` command can read and assign serveral molecule files to the same template-ID.
-same template-ID.
 Each molecule file must define triangles or lines, not atoms.
-For multiple molecule files, the set of surfaces used by this command will be the union of the triangles and lines from all the molecule files.
+For multiple molecule files, the set of triangles or lines defined used by this input option will be the union of the triangles and lines from all the molecule files.
 Note that each line/triangle in a molecule file is assigned a type and molecule ID.

 An STL (stereolithography) file defines a set of triangles.
 For use with this command, the *source* argument of the *input* keyword is